 Hello and thanks for coming to our Covid page.

-Our vision for 2023 is to find the optimal intersection between 1) protecting our community from Covid and other pathogens, and 2) hosting another round of the traditional NBTSC experience: connective, welcoming, affectionate, adventurous, and relaxed.
+We continue to seek the optimal intersection between 1) protecting our community from pathogens, including COVID-19, and 2) facilitating the traditional NBTSC experience: connective, welcoming, affectionate, adventurous, and relaxed.

-Similar to 2022, during each session we may also take extra care – such as by ventilating indoor spaces, emphasizing outdoor activities, waiting a few days to host high-touch activities like bonding night (literally dozens of hugs for those who choose participate), etc.
+Depending on how things are going in August and September, during each session we may also implement precautions such as ventilating indoor spaces, emphasizing outdoor activities, waiting a few days to host high-touch activities like bonding night (literally dozens of hugs for those who choose participate), etc.